Harry Dunn’s killer appears to reject coroner request to attend inquest remotely

 According to the proposed witness list, Sacoolas’s evidence is set to include a “significant statement” from her, sections of her police interview in October 2019 and her witness statement penned in December last year.

-Sacoolas was driving a Volvo on the wrong side of the road outside RAF Croughton in Northamptonshire on August 27 2019 before she crashed into the teenager’s bike.
+Sacoolas was driving a Volvo on the wrong side of the road outside RAF Croughton in Northamptonshire on August 27 2019 before she crashed into the 19-year-old’s bike.

 The US State Department asserted diplomatic immunity on behalf of Sacoolas and she was able to leave the UK 19 days after the fatal collision.